Ibogaine Treatment

 LEVEL OF CARE –

 This one can be tricky as it can be difficult to determine what your level of care will be without actually being able to see the place or meet the staff in person – but a good way to gauge how well you will be cared for is by how attentive they are to you, your questions and your communication.
 Do they respond quickly and thoroughly to your e-mails/calls?
 Are they engaging?
 Do they respond with the bare minimum of what is required to answer your questions?
 Do they ask about your situation, your plan for after treatment?
 Do they show an active interest in your success?
 Are they honest with you?
 Do you feel like they are ‘selling’ you treatment?
 Do they require medical tests to be done before accepting deposits/reservations?
 Ask about past participants – get in touch and reach out to the ibogaine community.
 If you are made promises about activities outside of simple excursions (i.e. beach trips) for a 7 day program – it is unlikely that these will come to fruition.
 Ibogaine can take a lot out of an individual physically and emotionally, the focus should be on healing – not vacationing.
-It is unlikely that a participant will have the energy after an ibogaine treatment to do many physical activities –snorkling, horse back riding, etc. are pretty out of the question.
+It is unlikely that a participant will have the energy after an ibogaine treatment to do many physical activities –snorkeling, horse back riding, etc. are pretty out of the question.
 The focus of ibogaine therapy should be on getting in touch with what is happening inside of yourself and your mind – such activities could be a distraction from the work that could otherwise be achieved in a supportive therapeutic environment.

 SUCCESS RATES –

 No provider should ever guarantee success after an ibogaine treatment or even offer success rates.
 If a provider offers you any rates of success, they are more than likely made-up and should be a huge red flag and a testament to the integrity (or lack thereof) of the provider.
 Ibogaine therapy has not been studied extensively enough to produce reliable percentages of success.
-While there have been few studies, the experimental group was too smalls (only 24 in one study) and other aspects of the study were too varied to produce accurate data.
-In one study, users were treated in different environments - some at home, very few in clinic environments, and some with the support of an ‘ibogaine therapist’ all using different forms of iboga and ibogaine at different levels of purity.
+While there have been few studies, the experimental group was too small (only 24 in one study) and other aspects of the study were too varied to produce accurate data.
+In one study, users were treated in different environments - some at home, very few in clinical environments, and some with the support of an ‘ibogaine therapist’ all using different forms of iboga and ibogaine at different levels of purity.
 These drastic variables in the environment and in the consistency of the ibogaine itself could drastically change the outcome of the experiment and in my opinion should not be relied upon as any sound scientific research.
 Ibogaine therapy does NOT guarantee success or freedom from addiction.
 It in fact, in my experience, it offers only slightly higher success than any other traditional 7 day detox method.
 The notion that ibogaine is a ‘cure’ for addiction needs to be suppressed and an approach of healing for lasting recovery needs to be adopted by incorporating a method that includes on-going support through after-care programs.
 Detoxing is only the first step – in order to maintain recovery and abstinence of drug use each individual needs to make drastic changes in their lives.

 If this article is useful to even one person considering ibogaine therapy then it has been well worth the time it took to write it.
 As a provider I am consistently amazed at how little research is done by most the people we get inquiries from.
 It is really unnerving actually, that so little people feel the gravity of how seriously ibogaine treatment should be taken.
 Day after day, hundreds of people are putting their lives (literally - ibogaine treatment can be dangerous!) in the hands of providers they know next to nothing about.